 If you have a good conversation about this, consider packaging a cancer, heart attack, and stroke plan with a Medicare Supplement.
 If they don’t need a Med Supp, simply suggest adding on a critical illness plan to what they already have.

-6. Have you had a family member use home health care or go into a nursing home?
+The best way to cross sell a long term care insurance solution is by asking: Have you had a family member use home health care or go into a nursing home?